divvyashini/BookStoreSystem/README.md

 # OnlineBookStoreSystem

-This application is designed to retrieve posts from a third party API based on input parameters which are a list of tags, a sorting field and direction of sorting.
+This application is designed to retrieve book related posts from a third party API based on input parameters which are a list of tags, a sorting field and direction of sorting.

 ## Table of Contents
 - [Features](#features)